 Built in what was once the City of Lafayette, the cemetery was officially established in 1833.
 The area was formerly part of the Livaudais Plantation, and the square had been used for burials since 1824.
 The first available burial records are dated from August 3, 1843, although the cemetery had been in use prior to that date.

 The cemetery was laid out by Benjamin Buisson and consisted of two intersecting roads that divide the property into four quadrants.
 In 1852, New Orleans annexed the City of Lafayette, and the graveyard became the city cemetery, the first planned cemetery in New Orleans.

-Thanks to the hard work of the organization "Save Our Cemeteries," there have been extensive restoration and preservation efforts, and Lafayette is open for tours.
+Through the years, the cemetery fell on hard times, and many tombs were vandalized or fell into ruin.
+Thanks to the organization Save Our Cemeteries, there have been extensive restoration and preservation efforts, and Lafayette Cemetery is now open for tours.

 Tombs in Lafayette Cemetery

 No. 1, Chalmette Fire Co.
-No. 32, and the Jefferson Fire Company No. 22, all have group tombs here.
-The "Secret Garden" is a square of four tombs built by friends, "the Quarto," who wished to be buried together.
-According to Save Our Cemeteries, the Quarto held secret meetings, but the last member destroyed their book of notes.
-The only evidence of their existence are two keys from their minutes, which have been made into brooches and belong to their descendants.
+No. 32, and Jefferson Fire Company No. 22 all have group tombs here.
+The Secret Garden is a square of four tombs built by friends, "the Quarto," who wished to be buried together.
+According to Save Our Cemeteries, the Quarto held secret meetings, but the last member destroyed its book of notes.
+The only evidence of its existence are two keys from their minutes, which have been made into brooches and belong to their descendants.

 The cemetery is open daily from 7 a.m. to 3 p.m. except on major holidays.
 Tours are available twice daily at 10:30 a.m. and 1 p.m.
 They leave from the gate at the 1400 block of Washington Avenue and last 90 minutes.
 Tours with fewer than three advance reservations will be canceled two hours before the tour time and refunds will be issued.